zachvlat/notes/README.md

 # Notes

 This is a notes app (duh).
-Add your notes and then make this visible by pressing "My Notes" button.
+Add your notes and then make them visible by pressing "My Notes" button.

 ## Screenshots